pravda1979/yii2-core/README.md

     ],

-For add Gii template, add in config
+For changing Gii template, add in config
 ------------------------------------

     $config['modules']['gii'] = [